HugoCornelis/workflow-automation-engine/README.md

 # Introduction

-`workflow` and `vigilia` provide features that ensure a single "source of truth" for documenting a software system.
+`workflow` and `vigilia` provide features that ensure a single "source of truth" for documenting software project and systems.

 The `workflow` engine automates and documents complex shell-based tasks during software development, streamlining project workflows.